sagar143s/QuickFynd--ecommerce/PRODUCT_VARIANTS_GUIDE.md

 - Check that variant JSON is properly formatted in database
 - Ensure image URLs are publicly accessible
 - Verify stock levels are > 0 for available variants
-- Check browser console for any JavaScript erroRs
+- Check browser console for any JavaScript errors